 Federated Hermes (FHI) Long-Term Debt Repayments (2016 - 2020)

-Federated Hermes (FHI) has disclosed Long-Term Debt Repayments for 11 consecutive years, with $5.0 million as the latest value for Q1 2020.
+Federated Hermes' Long-Term Debt Repayments history spans 11 years, with the latest figure at $5.0 million for Q1 2020.

 - Long-Term Debt Repayments hit $5.0 million in Q1 2020 for Federated Hermes, down from $20.0 million in the prior quarter.